ngodi/WebServerAnalyzer/README.md

-# Ruby App
+# WebServerAnalyzer

-The Ruby App is a Ruby command line application that
+The WebServerAnalyzer is a Ruby command line application that

 - reads server logs from a provided logs file,
 - processes/classifies the input,